Liu Xin (scholar): Calculation of pi ()

 The standardised chia liang hu (has) a square with each side 1 chhih (foot) long, and outside it a circle.
 The distance from each corner of the square to the circle (thiao phang) is 9 li 5 hao.
 The area of the circle (mu) is 162 (square) tshun (inches), the depth 1 chhih (foot), and the volume (of the whole) 1620 (cubic) tshun (inches).

-Later Ancient Chinese mathematicians such as Zhang Heng (78–139) and Liu Hui (fl.
-3rd century) would improve Liu's calculation for pi.
+Later early Chinese mathematicians such as Zhang Heng (78–139) and Liu Hui (fl.
+3rd century) would improve Liu's calculation for pi, and were improved upon in turn by Zu Chongzhi (429–500).

+Standards and measures

+As Emperor of Xin, Wang Mang attempted to return to the lost ways of the ancient sage-kings, a legendary golden age of order and peace.
+Assisting him in some of the practicalities of this ambition was Liu Xin.
+Upon ascending the throne, Wang Mang named Liu Xin his Guoshi (國師, "Professor Laureate"), a newly created office which was one of the Four Viziers (四輔, named after a legend about a constellation), the most powerful and exalted ministers in the empire.
+As part of the rebranding schema implemented across the government, Liu Xin gained the noble title "Eminence of New Excellence" (嘉新公).
+He assisted in standardising the measures of liquid volume and the harmonic frequencies of musical instruments.
+The jialiang hu used to calculate pi was designed as the standard for the five measures of liquid volume stipulated by statute, and was constructed with a separate compartment for each of them.